Generic Name: Tranylcypromine sulfate

 The usual precautions should be observed in patients with impaired renal function since there is a possibility of cumulative effects in such patients.

 Older patients may suffer more morbidity than younger patients during and following an episode of hypertension or malignant hyperthermia.
 Older patients have less compensatory reserve to cope with any serious adverse reaction.
-Therefore, Tranylcypromine Sulfate should be used with caution in the elderly population.
+Therefore, Tranylcypromine sulfate tablets should be used with caution in the elderly population.

-Because the influence of Tranylcypromine Sulfate on the convulsive threshold is variable in animal experiments, suitable precautions should be taken if epileptic patients are treated.
+Because the influence of Tranylcypromine sulfate tablets on the convulsive threshold is variable in animal experiments, suitable precautions should be taken if epileptic patients are treated.

 Some MAO inhibitors have contributed to hypoglycemic episodes in diabetic patients receiving insulin or oral hypoglycemic agents.
-Therefore, Tranylcypromine Sulfate should be used with caution in diabetics using these drugs.
+Therefore, Tranylcypromine sulfate tablets should be used with caution in diabetics using these drugs.

-Tranylcypromine Sulfate may aggravate coexisting symptoms in depression, such as anxiety and agitation.
+Tranylcypromine sulfate tablets may aggravate coexisting symptoms in depression, such as anxiety and agitation.

-Use Tranylcypromine Sulfate with caution in hyperthyroid patients because of their increased sensitivity to pressor amines.
+Use Tranylcypromine sulfate tablets with caution in hyperthyroid patients because of their increased sensitivity to pressor amines.

-Tranylcypromine Sulfate should be administered with caution to patients receiving Antabuse®†.
+Tranylcypromine sulfate tablets should be administered with caution to patients receiving disulfiram tablets.
 In a single study, rats given high intraperitoneal doses of d or l isomers of Tranylcypromine sulfate plus disulfiram experienced severe toxicity including convulsions and death.
-Additional studies in rats given high oral doses of racemic Tranylcypromine Sulfate and disulfiram produced no adverse interaction.
+Additional studies in rats given high oral doses of racemic Tranylcypromine sulfate and disulfiram produced no adverse interaction.

-Prescribers or other health professionals should inform patients, their families, and their caregivers about the benefits and risks associated with treatment with Tranylcypromine Sulfate and should counsel them in its appropriate use.
-A patient Medication Guide about “Antidepressant Medicines, Depression and Other Serious Mental Illnesses, and Suicidal Thoughts or Actions” is available for Tranylcypromine Sulfate.
+Information for Patients: Prescribers or other health professionals should inform patients, their families, and their caregivers about the benefits and risks associated with treatment with Tranylcypromine sulfate tablets and should counsel them in its appropriate use.
+A patient Medication Guide about “Antidepressant Medicines, Depression and Other Serious Mental Illnesses, and Suicidal Thoughts or Actions” is available for Tranylcypromine sulfate tablets.
 The prescriber or health professional should instruct patients, their families, and their caregivers to read the Medication Guide and should assist them in understanding its contents.
 Patients should be given the opportunity to discuss the contents of the Medication Guide and to obtain answers to any questions they may have.
 The complete text of the Medication Guide is reprinted at the end of this document.

-Patients should be advised of the following issues and asked to alert their prescriber if these occur while taking Tranylcypromine Sulfate.
+Patients should be advised of the following issues and asked to alert their prescriber if these occur while taking Tranylcypromine sulfate tablets.

-Safety and effectiveness in the pediatric population have not been established (see BOX WARNING and WARNINGS—Clinical Worsening and Suicide Risk).
-Anyone considering the use of Tranylcypromine Sulfate in a child or adolescent must balance the potential risks with the clinical need.
+Pediatric Use: Safety and effectiveness in the pediatric population have not been established (see BOX WARNING and WARNINGS—Clinical Worsening and Suicide Risk).
+Anyone considering the use of Tranylcypromine sulfate tablets in a child or adolescent must balance the potential risks with the clinical need.